Anoy-H/GameCafe-Slot-Management-System-in-C/README.md

 1. Compile
 Write in the terminal: "gcc main.c gameCafe.c -o AnyNameYouWant"
 3. Run
-Write in the terminal: "./TheNameYouWroteInThePreviousCommand" or run the TheNameYouWroteInThePreviousCommand.exe file
+Write in the terminal: "./TheNameYouWroteInThePreviousCommand" or run the 'TheNameYouWroteInThePreviousCommand.exe' file

 For example, write the following commands in sequence:
 * gcc main.c gameCafe.c -o gameCafeExecutable